-Restrictions, if any, on the right to

-freely retain or dispose of units being offered.
+Restrictions, if any, on the right to freely retain or dispose of units being offered.

-Pledge of Units
+Pledge/Lien of Units

-The Unit under the Scheme may be offered as security by way of a pledge / charge in favour of scheduled banks, financial institutions, non-banking finance companies (NBFCs), or any other person.
-The AMC and / or the ISC will note and record such Pledged Units.
-The AMC shall mark a lien only upon receiving the duly completed form and documents as it may require.
+The Unit under the Scheme may be offered as security by way of a pledge / lien/charge in favour of scheduled banks, financial institutions, non-banking finance companies (NBFCs), or any other person.
+The AMC and / or the ISC will note and record such Pledged/liened Units.
+The AMC shall mark a pledge/lien only upon receiving the duly completed form and documents as it may require.
 Disbursement of such loans will be at the entire discretion of the bank / financial institution / NBFC or any other person concerned and the Mutual Fund assumes no responsibility thereof.

-The Pledger will not be able to redeem Units that are pledged until the entity to which the Units are pledged provides written authorisation to the Mutual Fund that the pledge / lien charge may be removed.
-As long as Units are pledged, the Pledgee will have complete authority to redeem such Units.
-IDCW declared on Units under lien will be paid / re-invested to the credit of the Unit Holder and not the lien holder unless specified otherwise in the lien letter.
+The Pledger/ lienor will not be able to redeem/Switch-out Units that are pledged/liened until the entity to which the Units are pledged/liened provides written authorisation to the Mutual Fund that the pledge / lien charge may be removed.
+As long as Units are pledged/liened, the Pledgee/lienee will have complete authority to redeem / Switch-out such Units.
+IDCW declared on Units under lien/pledge will be paid / re-invested to the credit of the Unit Holder and not the lien holder unless specified otherwise in the lien letter.